Page Contents

 The YouTube video is about how we have created a particular view of classical art:

-03-01 Notes on the The Invention of Antiquity
+My notes on The Invention of Antiquity

 Source: Excerpts from “The Invention of Antiquity” by Dr. Laurence Shafe